Current Status

 In order to comply with their human rights due diligence obligations as defined by the Act, enterprises must define responsibilities within their organisation, for example by appointing a human rights officer.

-Every enterprise within the scope of application is obliged to conduct a risk analysis as a first step.
+Every enterprise within the scope of application of the Act is obliged to conduct a risk analysis as a first step.
 This means that they must first strive for transparency and identify the parts of their production and supply chain that carry particularly significant human rights and environment-related risks.
 This also includes the business areas of suppliers.

 Below we have set out how such risk analysis can succeed in practice (German video with English subtitles):